 Need we say more.

-Dr Forester is a UK-based emerging author and the alter ego of a former Oxford academic who has decided to swap dry scholarly prose for weird tales.
+A former Oxford academic who decided to swap dry scholarly prose for weird tales.

 'Sal's last butcher shop'